Business Information Topic Committee

 Co-chairs: Barbara Kawecki (YBP Library Services); Michael Levine-Clark (University of Denver)

-There have been informal discussions about a possible update to the Recommended Practice, now that nearly two years have passed since it was published and DDA has become an essential part of the library collections and use landscape.
-Such a project may begin later in 2016, subject to discussion and approval of the Business Information Topic Committee.
+There have been informal discussions by stakeholders about a possible update to the Recommended Practice, now that several years have passed since it was published and DDA has become an essential part of the library collections and use landscape.
+Such a project may begin in 2017, subject to discussion and approval of the Business Information Topic Committee.

 PIE-J (Presentation & Identification of E-Journals) Standing Committee